blackcodherbootcamp/setup-guide/README.md

 ### Chrome Extensions

-Below we have also listed some extensions that will enhance make your development experience.
+Below we have listed some Chrome extensions that will enhance make your development experience.
 If you find other useful extensions don't forget to share with everyone.

 #### [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)

-Adds React debugging tools to the Chrome Developer Tools
+Adds React debugging tools to the Chrome Developer Tools.

 #### [Debug CSS](https://chrome.google.com/webstore/detail/debug-css/igiofjnckcagmjgdoaakafngegecjnkj)

-Adds outline to all elements on the page to show the culprit element which is changing desired layout
+Adds an outline to all elements on the page to show the culprit element which is changing desired layout.